Asthma in Children

 Symptoms of Asthma in Children

 As the airways narrow during an asthma attack, the child develops difficulty breathing, chest tightness, and coughing, typically accompanied by wheezing.
-Wheezing is a high-pitched noise heard when the child breathes out.
+Wheezing is a high-pitched noise that is most commonly heard when the child breathes out.
+In severe cases, wheezing can be heard when the child breathes in as well.

 Not all asthma attacks cause wheezing, however.
-Mild asthma, particularly in very young children, may result only in a cough.
+Mild asthma, particularly in very young children, may result only in a cough (sometimes called cough-variant asthma).
 Some older children with mild asthma tend to cough only when exercising or when exposed to cold air.

 Diagnosis of Asthma in Children